j-sadowski/personal_website/_posts/2019-12-12-How-to-analyze-stratified-random-sampled-data.md

 categories: [data-science]
 author: Jason Sadowski
 ---
+Note: This post was originally published on [medium](https://medium.com/data-science/how-to-analyze-stratified-random-sampled-data-e3933199ae74).

 When constructing an experiment, one of the most important questions to ask is: How should I sample from my population?
 Clearly you want to conduct some sort of random sampling procedure, but exactly how the random sampling is done can have a large impact on your analysis.
 While there are many useful guides on how to conduct [stratified random sampling](https://en.wikipedia.org/wiki/Stratified_sampling), I’ve noticed that there are few guidelines on how to correctly analyze your stratified sampled data.
 In this article, I’m going to discuss how to conduct stratified sampling and how to analyze the resultant data using some simulated data as an example.